Support When Family Carers Need a Break

 Why In-Home Dementia Respite Care Often Works Better Than Residential Respite

-Families often ask whether respite care is better at home or in a residential facility.
+Families often ask whether respite care is better at home or in residential care.

-For many people living with dementia, remaining at home is the more reassuring option.
+For many people living with dementia, remaining at home is the best option.

 Familiar surroundings, established routines, and one-to-one support can help reduce confusion and distress during a respite period.